awsdocs/aws-lambda-developer-guide/doc_source/API_ListFunctions.md

 Pattern: `ALL|[a-z]{2}(-gov)?-[a-z]+-\d{1}`

  ** [MaxItems](#API_ListFunctions_RequestSyntax) **   <a name="SSS-ListFunctions-request-MaxItems"></a>
-Specify a value between 1 and 50 to limit the number of functions in the response\.
+The maximum number of functions to return\.
 Valid Range: Minimum value of 1\.
 Maximum value of 10000\.

 ## Request Body<a name="API_ListFunctions_RequestBody"></a>